sfmccourt/sfmccourt.github.com/readme.txt

+This repo contains a grabbag of orion related stuff.
-This repo holds various plugins for Orion.
+The plugins subdirectory holds work in progress plugins for Orion.